tslenter/RS/doc/WAF.rst

 Edit crs-setup.conf.example (Optional):

-Add to set a paranoia level:
+Add the following to set a paranoia level:

 .. code-block:: console